theradest1/Universal-Multiplayer-2/Docs.md

 - can only be an int, float, or string
 - both are synced across the network automatically

-### Global network Variables:
+### Global network variables:
-- uses:
-  - a network variable that can be accessed anywhere, without any references to anything
+A network variable that can be accessed anywhere by any script, without any references to anything.
+Don't use this for things like player health, as it isnt linked to anything (use object based network variables)

+Uses:
-  - timer
+- Timer
-  - team scores
+- Team scores
+- Player count
-- each variable must have a different name
+Each global variable must have a different name
-- Creating:
+Creating:
-  - UM2_Variables.createNetworkVariable<float>(string variableName, object initialValue, [callbackFunction]);
+- UM2_Variables.createNetworkVariable<type>(string variableName, object initialValue);
-  - Example 1: UM2_Variables.createNetworkVariable<float>("health", 100f, onHealthChange)
+- Example 1: UM2_Variables.createNetworkVariable<string>("roomName", "The Room")
-  - Example 2: UM2_Variables.createNetworkVariable<float>("health", 100f)
+- Example 2: UM2_Variables.createNetworkVariable<float>("timer", 60f)
-- Getting Value:
+Getting Value:
 - UM2_Variables.getNetworkVariableValue(string name)
-- Setting Value:
+Setting Value:
 - UM2_Variables.setNetworkVariableValue(string name, object value)
-- Adding to Value:
+Adding to Value:
-  - this is used for variables that might be overwritten by different clients (like a score)
+- this is used for variables that might be overwritten by different clients (like score)
 - UM2_Variables.addToNetworkVariableValue(string name, object valueToAdd)
-- Check if variable exists:
+Check if variable exists:
 - UM2_Variable.getNetworkVariable(string name)
-  - returns null if a global variable with that name doesn't exist
-- Setting a callback function:
+- returns null if a global variable with that name doesn't exist Setting a callback function:
-  - triggers when the variable's value is set
+- triggers when the variable's value is set or changed
 - UM2_Variables.addVarCallback(string variableName, Action<object> methodToCall)
+- Example:
+  - UM2_Variables.addVarCallback("roomName", Action<object> updateGUI)

-### Object based Variables:
+### Object based network variables:
-- Uses:
-  - a network variable that is related to an object
+A network variable that is related to an object.
+You will need a reference to a game object's UM2_Object script.
+I recommend doing this with `UM2_Object networkObjectScript = player.GetComponent<UM2_Object>();` (player being the game object)

+Uses:
 - health
 - usernames
-- getting, setting, and adding to the value of an object based network variable is the same on a UM2_Object and UM2_Prefab based object (creating can only be done in code on the UM2_Object)
+Getting, setting, and adding to the value of an object based network variable is the same on a UM2_Object and UM2_Prefab based object (creating variables can currently only be done on the UM2_Object)
-- Creating:
+Creating:
 - must be created in a script that is on an object with UM2_Object script
 - Use the flag [ObjectNetworkVariable] in front of the variable you want to be synced
-  - example: [ObjectNetworkVariable] int health;
+- example: `[ObjectNetworkVariable] int health;`
+- Unity complains when the varible isn't used, so I recommend just doing `variable += 0;` in Start().
-- Getting Value:
+Getting Value:
 - networkObjectScript.getNetworkVariableValue(string name)
-- Setting Value:
+Setting Value:
 - networkObjectScript.setNetworkVariableValue(string name, object value)
-  - do not set it using the actual variable (it will not be synced)
-- Adding to Value:
+- do not set it using the actual variable (it will not be synced) Adding to Value:
 - this is used for variables that might be overwritten by different clients (like a score)
 - networkObjectScript.addToNetworkVariableValue(string name, object valueToAdd)
-- Check if variable exists:
+Check if variable exists:
 - networkObjectScript.getNetworkVariable(string name)
 - returns null if a global variable with that name doesn't exist

 <br></br>
 ## Network Methods:
 A way for one client to call another client's method

 ### How to call a network method:
-- UM2_Methods.networkMethod*Recipients*(*MethodName*, *recipientIDIfDirect*, parameters[])
+UM2_Methods.networkMethod*Recipients*(*MethodName*, *recipientIDIfDirect*, parameters[])
-- #### recipients types:
+#### recipients types:
-  - server - if you want to send a message to the server, otherwise it will not ready any of the messages
-  - others - sends to all other clients
+- Others - sends to all other clients
-  - all - sends to all clients (including the sender)
+- All - sends to all clients (including the sender)
-  - direct - sends to a specific client ID
+- Direct - sends to a specific client ID
+- Server - if you want to send a message to the server, you shouldn't use this unless modifying the server

+Example 1: UM2_Methods.networkMethodAll(startNewGame, difficulty, timeLimit, totalEnemies)
+Example 2: UM2_Methods.networkMethodDirect(chatMessage, clientID, message)

+The main recipients you will (and should) be using is others and all.

 ### How to set up a network method:
-- #### subscribe to call list
+#### subscribe to call list
+There are two ways:
-  - change MonoBehaviour to MonoBehaviourUM2 (recommended)
+- change MonoBehaviour to MonoBehaviourUM2 at the top of the script (recommended)
 - subscribe directly with "UM2_Methods.addToServerMethods(this);"

+#### create the method

 <br></br>
 ## Global Methods:
-Global methods are similar to Start, but are based on server events.
+Global methods are similar to Start, Awake, and Update, but are based on server events.

 ### All global methods so far:
 - #### OnConnect(int clientID):
-  - gets called when connection to server is secured
+  - gets called when connection to server is finished
   - clientID is your ID
 - #### OnPlayerJoin(int clientID)
   - gets called when another client joins